CCRMA SUMMER WORKSHOPS 2016

 The Center for Computer Research in Music and Acoustics offers intensive programs where top educators and researchers from the fields of music, engineering, and computer science will present a detailed study of specialized subjects.
 Each workshop is one week long.
 The workshops are open to the public.
 Most workshops are 9-5pm with an hour for lunch on your own, but check each workshop page for specific schedule information.

 All workshops are subject to change or cancellation based on low enrollment.
-Any workshop with low enrollment will be cancelled 3 weeks before start date of workshop.
+Any workshop with low enrollment will be cancelled at least 3 weeks before start date of workshop.

 TUITION AND FEES

 Course tuition varies from workshop to workshop, and in many cases includes materials fees.
 Several workshops are now offering scholarships - please check the individual workshop pages for details.

 No academic credit is offered for participation in the workshops.